 From the above table, it would seem that Company B has had a 20% growth in revenue from 2013 to 2014, while Company A has been stagnant.
-However, what it doesn’t say is that the INR fell with respect to the USD such that if the numbers for Company B were reported in USD, it wouldn’t show a growth at all.
+However, it doesn’t say that the INR fell with respect to the USD such that if the numbers for Company B were reported in USD, it wouldn’t show growth at all.
 This is not to say that Company B was intentionally misrepresenting its numbers.
-It’s just that in a comparison, all factors extraneous to the actual numbers must be kept the same.
-This standardisation can be achieved automatically by XBRL, thanks to the tags that are used to markup documents.
+In comparison, all factors extraneous to the actual numbers must be kept the same.
+This standardization can be achieved automatically by XBRL, thanks to the tags used to markup documents.

-The views expressed are that of the author’s and DataTracks is not responsible for the contents or views expressed therein.
+The views expressed are that of the author, and DataTracks is not responsible for the contents or views expressed therein.
 If any part of this blog is incorrect, inappropriate or violates the IP rights of any person or organization, please alert us at firstname.lastname@example.org.
-We will take immediate action to correct any violation
+We will take immediate action to correct any violation.

 To find out more about how does XBRL work?
 Contact DataTracks, visit www.datatracks.com.sg or send an email to email@example.com